 Geary’s current paintings are rooted in memory, fusing reality, invention and chance.
 Her mastery of light, texture and tonality imbue the works with a vitality and at the same time, a spirituality.

-As an avid student of the Dutch Masters, the Hudson River School painters and the French and American Impressionists, Geary seeks to understand how they accomplished their use of light.
+As an avid student of the Dutch Masters, the Hudson River School painters and the French and American Impressionists, Geary seeks to understand how these artists accomplished their use of light.

 “I look to Rembrandt, Bierstadt and Monet, among many others, who each painted light in totally different ways.
 I want to learn from their individual expertise and see how I can carry the groundwork they laid forward while making my work relevant for today.”

-Geary’s work has been shown in juried competitions around the Chicago area and is in private and corporate collections.
-Her work is featured in a book titled Cold Wax Medium: Techniques, Concepts and Conversations by Rebecca Crowell and Jerry McLaughlin, which was released in May of 2017.
+Geary’s work has been shown in national juried competitions as well as competitions in and around the Chicago area.
+Her work is in private and corporate collections and is featured in a book titled Cold Wax Medium: Techniques, Concepts and Conversations by Rebecca Crowell and Jerry McLaughlin.

 Joan Geary maintains her studio in Burr Ridge, Illinois.